clementjumel/plathon/README.md

 All heavy data stuff must be inside a folder `/data/` and will be git-ignored.

-To manage the documentation, you can use mkdocs.
-Its configuration file is `/mkdocs.yml`.

 ## Annexe

 All the modules we use for code re-formatting and testing are specified in